WhyNoobMaster69IsNotAvailable/GG-Bot-Upload-Assistant/README.md

         * TMGHub

     Bug Fixes
+        * Issue#168: TypeError: 'NoneType' object is not subscriptable
         * Issue#181: Sentry | AttributeError: 'NoneType' object has no attribute 'commercial_name'
         * Issue#185: Sentry | TypeError: 'NoneType' object is not subscriptable
         * Issue#186: Sentry | TypeError: 'NoneType' object is not subscriptable